Mackie-S/RaiseTech_React/README.md

 # RaiseTech_React
-This is a repository that I tried tasks of RaiseTech React course
+This is the assignment repository for the RaiseTech React course.